Staying Safe from COVID-19

 If you feel sick, follow these guidelines:

-- Stay home if you feel sick unless you are experiencing a medical emergency such as severe shortness of breath or a very high fever.
+- Stay home if you feel sick unless you are experiencing a medical emergency such as severe shortness of breath.

 - Call your doctor or urgent care facility and explain your symptoms over the phone.